 If you don’t have time to wait, there is another way.
 Pull down a branch and look for flowers at the crotch area where the components meet the stem.
 Male flowers look like tiny drooping balls, and female flowers appear like little hairs.

 The presence of male plants can cause several problems for growers if they are pollinating your female cannabis plants; seeds, lower bud quality, and seedy weed that needs more extensive drying before it can be smoked.
 Also, once a plant has been “pollinated, it will produce seeds regardless of whether you want to use the plant for breeding purposes or not.

 So what do you need to do with male cannabis plants?
-The easiest solution is to remove them from your grow room, so they are no longer in contact with any female plants.
+The easiest solution is to remove them from your grow room, so they are no longer in contact with female plants.
 If removed quickly enough, this stops pollination and will mean that you can use the male cannabis plant for breeding purposes later on.

 Male cannabis plants are also used in commercial hemp farming to produce low THC levels for their fiber content.
-If your state allows the growing of hemp, then this is another reason why you might want to keep male cannabis plants alive and grow them alongside your females.
+If your state allows the growing of hemp, then this is another reason you might want to keep male cannabis plants alive and grow them alongside your females.